VimalVikash-Sigamani/Globox-A-B-Testing/README.md

 3. Data cleaning & formatting.

 ### Exploratory Data Analysis (EDA)
+EDA involved in exploring the A/B test data to answer some questions, such as:
+1. What was the conversion rate of all users?
+2. What is the user conversion rate for the control and treatment groups?
+3. What is the average amount spent per user for the control and treatment groups, including users who did not convert?
+4. Extract the user ID, user’s country, user’s gender, user’s device type, user’s test group, whether or not they converted (spent > $0), and how much they spent in total ($0+).

 ### Data Analysis
-EDA involved in exploring the A/B test data to answer some questions, such as:

 1. What was the conversion rate of all users?

    ```sql